 How does funeral crowdfunding work?

-There are many websites that will allow you to set up a funeral fundraising campaign with new sites appearing every day.
-Your options range from specialized sites dedicated to funeral and memorial financing such as Funeralfund.com and Deposit A Gift to large, general sites that raise money for everything from hospital bills to home repair.
+Many websites enable you to set up a funeral fundraising campaign with new sites appearing every day.
+Your options range from specialized sites dedicated to funeral and memorial financing to broad, general sites that raise money for everything from hospital bills to home repair.

 - Register with the site.